-The mission of Quality Counseling: Foster Care and Psychological Services is to promote the mental health and well-being of individuals and families as well as to encourage healthy lifestyles free from addictions.
+The mission of Quality Counseling & Psychological Services is to promote the mental health and well-being of individuals and families as well as to encourage healthy lifestyles free from addictions.

 We are Multicultural and Multilingual